Skip to content

 Overview

-Considering climate change in your risk planning might seem overwhelming, so we’re here to keep things simple.
+Considering climate change in your risk planning might seem overwhelming, but the core ideas are quite simple.
 We’ve highlighted the minimum requirements for managing climate change risks for Victorian Government organisations.
 If you’d like more guidance, check the source materials below, or initiate a conversation with the relevant regulator, peak body or other sources of expertise.

 Download the PDF version of this topic [PDF, 815KB].